CaramelFur/qoi-img/README.md

 Typescript bindings for encoding an decoding the Quite Ok Image format.
 Since this uses the [QOIxx](https://github.com/wx257osn2/qoixx) c++ library, instead of javascript, it is much faster than other libraries.
+It also uses [qoi-stream](https://github.com/rubikscraft/qoi-stream) for the streaming api, which is written in C. So this library is also very fast.

 <https://qoiformat.org/>